matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

-# MSCXXXX: Providing thread and order for all events to allow consistent read receipt handling
+# MSC4033: Providing thread and order for all events to allow consistent read receipt handling

 We argue that we have made it unnecessarily hard for clients and servers to decide whether a message is read or unread, and we can solve this problem by